Pirates notebook: Huntington 'optimistic' Polanco, Stewart will be ready for opener

 Pirates third baseman David Freese can't think of a better place than Fenway Park to open the season on the road.

 “I've lost a World Series there,” said Freese, who was with the St. Louis Cardinals when they lost to Boston in six games in 2013.
 “It's awesome.
 We talked about it earlier today.
 If you're going to play the AL East in interleague and you're going to play Boston, why not have it be opening day, you know, the first series?
 There are a lot of guys on this team that haven't been there, so it makes it even more special.
-They have a pretty good idea, but I just tell them it's going to be electric, and you've got to be ready for it.
+They have a pretty good idea, but I just tell them it's going to be electric and you've got to be ready for it.
 So it'll be a good time.”

 Freese said it will be strange to face the Red Sox without David Ortiz in the lineup.